hubwriter/temp-lgtm/instructions.md

 ```

 You can use the above command by copying and pasting it.
 If you want to customize your deployment, you can add more settings to the `--properties` flag:
-* `controller-deployment-name` - The deployment name for the LGTM Enterprise control pool deployment that this worker group should connect to.
+* `controller-deployment-name` - The deployment name for the LGTM Enterprise control pool that this worker group should connect to.
 * `worker-credentials` - This should be copied from the administrator interface of the LGTM Enterprise control pool.
 * `zone` - The Google Cloud zone to create resources in.
 * `virtual-machine-size` - The type of virtual machine to use.